On this page

 2. Tell us about your publication.

 - Your affiliation to SFU:

 - Your contact information, or the contact information of the main point of contact for the project:

 - The nature and scope of your work (attach a manuscript if available): a brief description of the work, whether it is part of a series, etc.

-- A signed copy of the Memorandum of Understanding.
+- A signed copy of the SFU Library Digital Publishing Terms and Conditions.

 - Information about the existence of any figures and images in the manuscript.